Source credibility: The Internet

 On social media sites, source credibility can be ascribed based on the number of followers and the ratio between followers and follows a user has.
 Research by Westerman, Spence and Van Der Heide (2011) shows that there is a curvilinear effect for the number of followers, "such that having too many or too few connections results in lower judgments of expertise and trustworthiness."
 A narrow gap between followers and follows may also result in a higher perception of competence (i.e., if a user has many followers but does not follow many others, that person may be regarded as less of an expert).
 Further research showed that frequency of updates led to higher perception of credibility.

+When looking at merchandising websites, according to Jung-Kuei Hsieh and Yi-JinLi (2020), to cultivate lasting relationships with customers who use these online sites, administrators of online review websites should implement strategies to prevent disappointment and dissatisfaction following purchase decisions.
+For example, continually updating their online product reviews to ensure congruence with actual product performance.
+This enhances the websites credibility by providing accurate and reliable information that customers can trust, thereby fostering greater customer loyalty.

-Klout.com is a social media analytic website and app that ranks users according to online social influence and assigns a "Klout Score".
+Klout.com was a social media analytic website and app that ranks users according to online social influence and assigns a "Klout Score".
 Research by Westerman et al. has shown that a higher "Klout Score" results in higher perceived competence and character but has no bearing on the caring (i.e., sociability) dimension of credibility.

+Social Influence Theory suggests that peer-induced changes in consumer behavior can be understood through two dimensions: informational and normative.
+Additionally, literature indicates that source credibility and social support are the primary factors driving these influencing processes.

 Focus groups have also shown that users evaluation criteria of blog credibility slightly differed from that of traditional media credibility.
 Participants indicated that the source of the blog was the first component evaluated and factors such as the source's knowledge, passion, transparency, reliability, and influence impacted credibility judgements.
 Participants also indicated that the blog's message/content needed to be authentic, insightful, informative, consistent, accurate, timely, popular, fair, and focused.